 Concern for human rights and labor across the entire supply chain is clearly defined in the Nippon Paper Group's Philosophy and Basic Policy Concerning Raw Materials Procurement.
-The Group audits suppliers through surveys and interviews them regarding these concerns (see pages 24 and 27).
-In addition, in fiscal 2017, employees responsible for procurement performed on-site inspections of suppliers in Vietnam and the U.S. These were supplemented with interviews covering matters such as health, hygiene, safety, disaster preparedness, and local environmental concerns.
+The Group audits suppliers through surveys and interviews them regarding these concerns (see pages 16 and 21).
+In addition, in fiscal 2018, employees responsible for procurement performed on-site inspections of suppliers in Vietnam and Chile.
+These were supplemented with interviews covering matters such as health, hygiene, safety, disaster preparedness, and local environmental concerns.